Flagyl 375 Capsules

 Anaerobic Bacterial Infections.
 Flagyl 375 Capsules are indicated in the treatment of serious infections caused by susceptible anaerobic bacteria.
-Indicated surgical procedures should be performed in conjunction with metronidazole therapy.
+Indicated surgical procedures should be performed in conjunction with FLAGYL therapy.
 In a mixed aerobic and anaerobic infection, antimicrobials appropriate for the treatment of the aerobic infection should be used in addition to Flagyl 375 Capsules.

-INTRA-ABDOMINAL INFECTIONS, including peritonitis, intra-abdominal abscess, and liver abscess, caused by Bacteroides species including the B. fragilis group (B. fragilis, B. distasonis, B. ovatus, B. thetaiotaomicron, B. vulgatus), Clostridium species, Eubacterium species, Peptococcus niger, or Peptostreptococcus species.
+INTRA-ABDOMINAL INFECTIONS, including peritonitis, intra-abdominal abscess, and liver abscess, caused by Bacteroides species including the B. fragilis group (B. fragilis, B. distasonis, B. ovatus, B. thetaiotaomicron, B. vulgatus), Clostridium species, Eubacterium species, Peptococcus species, or Peptostreptococcus species.

 BACTERIAL SEPTICEMIA caused by Bacteroides species including the B. fragilis group or Clostridium species.